mehrizi/tabs/README.md

   cursor: 'pointer'
 }
 ```

+#### .sticked
+The `<Tab>` component will have `.sticked` when it is sticked to the top of the page.
+You can use this class to style the tabs bar
+differently from when it is not sticky yet.

 ## Responsivity
 The component is responsive and will automatically scroll horizontally to the selected tab on smaller screens.
 If the `<Tabs>` component is wider than the screen, it will scroll horizontally to show all tabs.